knotsphp/system/README.md

 composer global require knotsphp/system
 ```

-Then you can use the `system` command to get the public IP address of the current machine.
+Then you can use the `sysinfo` command.
 ```bash
 # In your project directory
 vendor/bin/sysinfo